 Adding case laws to an answer makes it more impressive and leaves a good impact on the teacher.
 It shows that a student has prepared well.
 There are many topics in a particular law subject, and each requires at least two to three cases to be remembered.

-During exam preparation, reading case laws makes a student learn law more practically.
+During exam preparation, reading case laws make a student learn law more practically.
 Students rightly complain that they feel difficulty remembering them.
 They wonder what if I forget essential case laws while writing the answer, or how will I remember so many case laws?
 Therefore, to decrease the anxiety, here are a few tips to keep in mind.

-How to Remember Case Laws
+Tips to Remember Case Laws

 1. Always remember that each case law is not relevant.

 2. From every subject, be it Constitution, or the Indian Penal Code, there are approximately 40 to 50 essential case laws, not more than that.